Ninodj123/naloga/readme.md

-This is a simple 2 player web Tic Tac Toe game made in python with bottle library To setup install bottle, collections, json and numpy using pip install Before you start using application you must first remove one empty line in data.jason file in data directionary.
-To start using the app:
+This is a simple 2 player web Tic Tac Toe game made in python with bottle library To setup install bottle, collections, json and numpy using pip install Before you start using application you must first remove one empty line in data.jason file in data directionary. \n To start using the app:
 -Go to cmd
 -Open folder destination